Cancer

 Complications of Bone Marrow Transplantation

-This placebo-controlled trial has reached recruitment goals and should have results available by the end of the year.
-Hear more about the impact of microbial restoration on Graft Versus Host Disease and non-cancer related mortality after bone marrow transplantation from Dr. Shernan Holtan at the University of Minnesota here and from Dr. Armin Rashidi here.
+This phase 1 placebo-controlled trial demonstrated microbiota transplants are safe within this immunocompromised patient population.
+A follow up trial is underway to optimize dosing.
+Hear more about the impact of microbial restoration on Graft Versus Host Disease and non-cancer related mortality after bone marrow transplantation from Dr. Armin Rashidi here.
+You can also listed to updates from previous research studies with Dr. Shernan Holtan at the University of Minnesota here and from Dr. Armin Rashidi here.

 University of Minnesota